History of miscegenation: Peru

 About 100,000 Chinese coolies (almost all males) from 1849 to 1874 migrated to Peru and intermarried with Peruvian women of Mestizo, European, Amerindian, European/Mestizo, African and mulatto origin.
 Thus, many Peruvian Chinese today are of mixed Chinese, Spanish, African, or Amerindian ancestry.
 One estimate for the Chinese-Peruvian mixture is about 1.3–1.6 million.
 Asian Peruvians are estimated to be 3% of the population, but one source places the number of citizens with some Chinese ancestry at 4.2 million, which equates to 15% of the country's total population.
 In Peru, non-Chinese women married the mostly male Chinese coolies.

+Interracial marriages between Cantonese-Chinese males and Peruvian females was quite large resulting in large number of mixed children's and people with some Chinese ancestry in Peru.
+There is no prevailing racist attitude against intermarriage between the Chinese and non-Chinese in Peru, so the number of interracial marriages is quite large.
+According to one source, the number of mix raced children born was 180,000.
+Half of that number was in Lima alone, with the ratio between Chinese mestizo and the full-blooded Chinese at 90,000 to 15,000 (6:1).
+There is estimated up to 2.5 million (up to 8% of Peru) citizens are of mixed Chinese-Peruvian ancestry known as 'Tusans'.
+One estimates puts 4.2 million (15%) of the Peruvians having some Chinese ancestry.